afqueiruga/FractureDB/Readme.md

 Example entries and queries are in [look_at_results.ipynb](look_at_results.ipynb).

 The database is fed into a TensorFlow graph in [importing_in_tensorflow.ipynb](importing_in_tensorflow.ipynb) and used to train a naive model that "predicts" the strain energy from the fracture picture.
-(It's not a very good model: it's just a test.)
+(It's not a very good model: it's just a test of the workflow.)

 ## License